 Under the terms of the Penn Agreement, the Company is obligated to pay \$2,000 annually for three years beginning August 2018 for funding to the laboratories of each of Drs.
-Milone and Payne (see Sponsored Research Agreements-Penn).
+Milone and Payne (see Sponsored Research Agreements).
 During the term of the Penn Agreement until the first commercial sale of the first product, the Company is obligated to pay Penn a non-refundable, non-creditable annual license maintenance fee of \$10.
-In 2018, the Company issued 481,318 shares of common stock, with a value of \$1,155 and reimbursed Penn \$89 for various out-of-pocket expenses related to Penn's intellectual property.
+In May 2020, the Company paid Penn an additional, non-refundable, non-creditable license fee of \$33 under the amended Penn Agreement.
 No other amounts have been paid to Penn to date under the Penn Agreement.

 The Company is required to pay certain milestone payments upon the achievement of specified clinical and commercial milestones.
 Milestone payments are reduced by a certain percentage for the second product that achieves a milestone, by an additional percentage for the third product that achieves a milestone, and so on, for each subsequent product that achieves a milestone.
 In the event that the Company is able to successfully develop and launch multiple products under the Penn Agreement, total milestone payments could approach \$20,000.
 Penn is also eligible to receive tiered royalties at percentage rates in the low single-digits, subject to an annual minimum royalty, on annual worldwide net sales of any products that are commercialized by the Company or its sublicensees that contain or incorporate, or are covered by, the intellectual property licensed by the Company.
-To the extent the

-Company sublicenses its license rights under the Penn Agreement, Penn would be eligible to receive tiered sublicense income at percentage rates in the mid-single to low double-digits.
+To the extent the Company sublicensee rights under the Penn Agreement, Penn would be eligible to receive tiered sublicense income at percentage rates in the mid-single to low double-digits.

-There were no amounts due under the Penn Agreement as of March 31, 2020.
+There were no amounts due under the Penn Agreement as of June 30, 2020.